 One of the many mistaken assumptions we can easily make during a time of change is that when people don’t behave in the way we want them to we label them as being ‘bad’, ‘stupid’, ‘unimportant’, or ‘worthless’.
 This is called making value judgments.

 But there is a huge difference between what a person does and who a person is.

 A story from ancient China illustrates how qualities and behaviours considered ‘bad’ in one situation can easily become ‘good’ in another:

-“A city came under siege from a superior army.
-For many months the people suffered until one day a notorious thief, locked up in jail, offered to help.
-At first the people rejected him.
-After all, he was such a bad person.
-But after a while they listened to his plan and decided to offer him a chance.
+“A city came under siege and for many weeks the people suffered.
+Day after day a notorious thief, locked up in jail, offered to help.
+But he was such a bad person that the people rejected him without a second thought, taunting and ridiculing him.

-That night, using his skills, the thief crept unseen into the enemy’s camp and left a dagger in the sleeping general’s tent.
-The next morning the enemy general was astonished and afraid to find the dagger there.
-He told his men to double the guard.
+“That night, using his skills, the thief crept unseen into the enemy camp.
+He entered the sleeping general’s tent, stabbed a dagger into a table, and crept away.
+The next morning the general was astonished to find the dagger.
+Scared and angry, he shouted at his men to double the guard.

-On the second night the thief again crept in between the enemy soldiers and left another dagger, this time on the sleeping general’s pillow.
+“On the second night, the thief again crept between the enemy sentries and left another dagger, this time plunged into the sleeping general’s pillow.